-Through its Committee on Aviation Environmental Protection (CAEP), the International Civil Aviation Organization (ICAO) sets new emissions standards for aircraft engines - including for $NO_X$ .
+Through its Committee on Aviation Environmental Protection (CAEP), the International Civil Aviation Organization (ICAO) sets new emissions standards for aircraft engines - including for NOX.
 CAEP6 is the latest standard and came into force in 2008.

 Fig. 7 shows the proportion air traffic movements (ATMs) based on their relationship to the CAEP $NO_X$ emissions standards.
 The number of ATMs each year is also presented.
 It shows the relative proportion of flights made by newer, cleaner aircraft (those defined as CAEP4 or better) has risen to its highest ever point.
-Over 90% of flights were made by aircraft of CAEP4 standard or better in 2011, although ATMs were similar to those in 2007.
-This pattern has continued into the first quarter of 2012.
+Over 91% of flights were made by aircraft of CAEP4 standard or better in 2012 - a 0.9% increase over 2011.
+This is a reflection of airlines replacing older aircraft with newer models and HAL's $NO_X$ landing charge which encourages the use of aircraft with lower emissions.